-RATING OF THE CLASS M-1 NOTES
+RATINGS OF THE CLASS M-1 NOTES

-We have engaged Fitch to rate the Class M-1 Notes on the Closing Date.
-It is expected that the Class M-1 Notes will receive a rating of at least BBB-sf from Fitch.
+We have engaged Fitch and Moody's to rate the Class M-1 Notes on the Closing Date.
+It is expected that the Class M-1 Notes will receive ratings of at least BBB-sf from Fitch and at least Baa2 (sf) from Moody's.
+We have not engaged any NRSRO to rate the Class M-2 Notes on the Closing Date and we have no obligation to do so in the future

-The rating of the Class M-1 Notes will address the likelihood of the payment of principal and interest on the Class M-1 Notes according to its terms.
-Fitch will monitor the rating using its normal surveillance procedures and, in its discretion, may change, qualify or withdraw the assigned rating at any time.
-No transaction party will be responsible for monitoring any changes to the rating on the Class M-1 Notes.
+The ratings of the Class M-1 Notes will address the likelihood of the payment of principal and interest on the Class M-1 Notes according to its terms.
+Each engaged NRSRO will monitor its rating using its normal surveillance procedures and, in its discretion, may change, qualify or withdraw the assigned rating at any time.
+No transaction party will be responsible for monitoring any changes to the ratings on the Class M-1 Notes.
+The ratings of the Class M-1 Notes should be evaluated independently from similar ratings on other types of securities.
+The ratings are not a recommendation to buy, sell or hold the Class M-1 Notes and may be subject to revision or withdrawal at any time by the engaged NRSROs.